Jmcclain0129/CRMmvc/README.md

 ## About the author and project developer

-About the author: Hello, my name is John McClain.
-This project is based on a business model I have been contemplating for some time now.
-I recently formed my own company and secured the domain name MVCcrm.com.
-I have many years experience selling software application development projects, primarily SaaS solutions to SME's.

-My experience has always been client facing and though I have been in production environments I have never actually taken the time to take courses which could teach me to physically code.
-I would consider myself an expert on user experience and am quite comfortable writing scope documents and designing wireframes.
-My knowledge gap is in understanding the true fundamentals of how code pulls everything together which is why I have eagerly jumped at the opportunity to take the Code Institute's full stack jr developer course.

-My hope is that I can take the knowledge I have gained here along with the skills I already possess and find a job as a jr. project manager with a software development company or SME with in-house operations.
+Hello,

+My name is John McClain.

+I recently formed my own company and secured the domain name CRMmvc.com.
+I plan on using this milestone project as a landing page and sales funnel for my new business.

+My background includes many years experience selling software application development projects, primarily SaaS solutions to SME's.
+It is this experience that has sparked my interest in developing a business model that specialises in development of functioning prototype cloud based web applications otherwise known as MVP's.

 ## Disclosure:

 My project is not as polished as many of the others because I joined the class 5 days after they did.
 I believe one other person in the class also joined late but only by a couple of days whereas I missed the entire first week.
 This means I missed the induction week and all of the initial intel that comes with it.
+To catch up up I skipped most of the Whiskey project and all of the Resume project located in the user centric front end design module.

 ## General info

 This project is a simple MVP (minimum viable product) designed to showcase what an MVP might look like if my company were to design one for a customer of ours.
 The principle is to focus on delivering functionality rather than design in the earliest stages of development so that you can get to market faster and present the product to early adopters in the hopes of gaining feedback as it relates to the navigation and useability of the site.

+The projects user journey is designed to influence them into downloading an icon on their desktop and/or device homescreen so that when they wish to visit the site in the future they can launch it from clicking or tapping the icon rather than keying in the addrees in a browser.

 Because this project is based on an MVP approach the traditional design elements and decoration of text elements buttons, borders and so on have not been the focus of what I intended to achieve by developing this early stage prototype.